Pausanias Analysis

 English Translation

 Both the city and the river Elisson have received their names from Elisson; similarly, Makaria, Dasea, and Trapezus were also named after the sons of Lycaon.
 Orchomenus was the founder of both Methydrium and the city called Orchomenus, whose inhabitants Homer in his verses referred to as "rich in sheep."
-By Hypsous were founded both Melaneae and Hypsous itself, as well as Thyraeum and Haemoniae.
+By Hypsus were founded both Melaneae and Hypsus itself, as well as Thyraeum and Haemoniae.
 According to Arcadian tradition, Thyrea in Argolis and the so-called Thyreatic Gulf derived their names from this Thyraeum.

 Proper Nouns